newworldnavigator/Baekjoon_Basics/README.md

-# Baekjoon_Level_5
+# Baekjoon_Basics
 Hi Navigator,

-This repository contains all source codes, which I used to solve level 5 problems in 'https://www.acmicpc.net/step'.
+This repository contains source codes, which I used to solve stage 1~6 problems in 'https://www.acmicpc.net/step'.
 Since I just started to learn Java, codes are not clean and efficient.
 Please give me feedbacks if there are any information or tips to improve my skills.